 Annually, we ask our shareholders for a non-binding advisory vote on our overall executive compensation.
 The Board reviews and considers the voting results.
-In 2017, 96% of votes cast were in favor of the proposal.
-Since a substantial majority of our shareholders voted in favor of our executive compensation philosophy and program, the Board determined that we did not need to consider changing our overall approach to executive compensation.
+In 2019, 95% of votes cast were in favor of the proposal.
+Since a substantial majority of our shareholders voted in favor of our executive compensation philosophy and program, the Board determined that changing our overall approach to executive compensation was not necessary at this time.